VRN4K/frontend-portfolio/page #1: avocado/README.md

 Info page for your blog.
 - Contains 2 pictures(one large and one small round image), title, paragraph, 4 navigation links.
-- Temlplate design was created by suunflowerx (visit author on deviantart for expressing your appreciation).
+- Template design was created by suunflowerx (visit author on deviantart for expressing your appreciation).

 ## Getting Started

-*instructions comming soon*
+*instruction coming soon*